 You can learn more about the mediation process here.

-You can learn more about the Collaborative Law process here.
+You can learn more about the Collaborative Divorce process here.

 Which Process to Choose?
 The main difference between the two processes is working with one neutral third party vs. each person working with their own collaboratively trained attorney.
 There is not necessarily a ‘right’ process, but here are a few things to keep in mind:

-The members of Bridges Collaborative Divorce Solutions offer both mediation and Collaborative Law services.
+The members of Bridges Collaborative Divorce Solutions offer both mediation and collaborative services.
 Many of us offer joint process consultations if you need help deciding which process makes the most sense for you and your family.